deltaquebec/dquigley.dev/research.md

 | LSTM                  | 1D Grid            | Time warping                      |

-These principles not only underlie the breakthrough performance of convolutional neural networks and the recent success of graph neural networks but also provide a principled way to construct new types of problem-specific inductive biases.
+These principles provide a principled way to construct new types of problem-specific inductive biases.
 Geometric Deep Leadning serves two purposes: first, to provide a common mathematical framework to derive the most successful neural network architectures, and second, give a constructive procedure to build future architectures in a principled way.

+**Effective Deep Learning Theory** [(Roberts, et al., 2022)](https://arxiv.org/abs/2106.10165) develops an effective theory approach to understanding deep neural networks.